Oprah. Dave Ramsey. Seth Godin.

 A person or company might use thought leadership as a content marketing strategy because providing value to your audience demonstrates your brand helpfulness.
 Then, down the road when someone is seeking a product or service like the ones you provide, they'll turn to you first.

 If you're good at it, you'll increase awareness among your target audience, generate more leads, improve social proof, and boost engagement online.

 For instance, Brian Dean is a thought leader in the SEO space.
 By regularly posting content related to his expertise, he's proven his value as a content marketer worth following.
+More on him later.

-So, how do you incorporate thought leadership into your marketing strategy?
+But first, how do you incorporate thought leadership into your marketing strategy?
 Here, we'll analyze the top thought leadership marketing tips.

 Thought Leadership Marketing